-Distribution: Occurring west of the Cascades crest in Washington; widely distributed throughout much of North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; widely distributed throughout much of North America.

 Origin: Introduced; not native west of the Rocky Mountains

 Glabrous, succulent annual, the stems freely branched, 2-6 dm. tall.

 Leaves alternate, occasionally opposite towards the base of plant, the petioles 2-4 cm. long, the blades elliptic-ovate, 3-12 cm. long, the rounded, serrate teeth tipped with a sharp point.